William Jarvis (merchant): Success in wool trade

 Jarvis' strategy yielded prodigious returns for several decades, especially following the blockade during the War of 1812, when prohibitions on British wool sent demand for domestic wool soaring.
 "Merino mania" gripped the state of Vermont.
-Farmers clamored for the newly-imported breed; sheep-raising increased significantly across the East Coast.
+Farmers clamored for the newly imported breed; sheep-raising increased significantly across the East Coast.
 Prices rose for the fine merino wool with its unique water-shedding qualities and longer fiber.

 Vermont became the toast of the nation's agricultural community.
 By 1830 merino sheep had become the state's principal livestock.
 Prior to the introduction of the merino, New England farmers had two breeds of sheep from which to choose, neither noted for the quality of its fleece.
 In 1812, the average fleece of a Vermont sheep was only six percent of the animal's weight.
 By 1844, that figure had more than doubled to 15 percent; by 1865 it had risen to 21 percent.

 By 1837, over one million sheep were being raised in Vermont.
 But the industry was held captive to the nation's evolving tariff laws, alternately shielding and then exposing domestic producers to cutthroat foreign competition.
 Jarvis himself spent tens of thousands of dollars on pamphlets arguing the case for tariffs and trying to persuade legislators, including Henry Clay, into supporting them.

 The price of a pound of wool dropped from 57 cents in 1835 to 25 cents in the late 1840s.
 Vermont producers, who were among the highest-cost producers in America, given the state's small farms and rocky land, were squeezed hard.
 Many farmers went out of business, and others had to scramble to keep their farms and not go hungry.
 Today the small village of Weathersfield, once the envy of its day with its fine old stone church, bears mute testimony to the glory days of "merino mania".

 Family

 In 1808, he married Mary Pepperell Sparhawk of Boston, a fellow descendant of Sir William Pepperell of Massachusetts.
-(Jarvis' wife was the niece of his mother, the former Mary Pepperell Sparhawk Jarvis.)
+(This was a first cousin marriage: Jarvis' wife was the niece of his mother, the former Mary Pepperell Sparhawk Jarvis.)
 Mary Sparhawk bore him two children before her death in 1811.
 Six years later, he married Anna Bailey Bartlett, the daughter of Bailey Bartlett of Haverhill, Massachusetts, a member of the convention that drafted the U.S. Constitution, a Presidential Elector, a High Sheriff of Essex County (to which post he was appointed by John Hancock) as well as State Senator and County Treasurer.
 William Jarvis and the former Anna Bartlett had ten children.